 Currently there is no other way to cover the costs of recycling other than to charge a fee at the end of its life.
 In the long run, we would like to see the costs of recycling collected up-front when electronic equipment is sold to the consumer.
 We believe a compulsory product stewardship scheme would solve the funding problems around electronic waste recycling.

-We can’t take CRT TVs or CRT computer monitors for recycling, because a user-pays charge would be set at $40 – and we don’t think it’s reasonable to ask our community to pay that much to recycle a TV at the end of its life.
+We can’t currently accept CRT TVs or CRT computer monitors for recycling.
 If you have an old TV or monitor, the best advice we can give is to hang onto it until a viable product stewardship scheme is put in place.
 In the mean-time, you can help by encouraging industry and the Government to find a recycling solution for these products.

-Since we set up the RCN e-Cycle depots in Queenstown and Wanaka in 2011, we’ve recycled over 70 tonnes of electronic waste.
+Since 2011, we’ve recycled over 70 tonnes of electronic waste from Wanaka and Queenstown.

 (desktops, laptops and servers)